Proven-Paradox/shaper-system/Handbook.md

 * *Light* - radiance, blinding light, and holy power
 * *Dark* - draining away life essence, sharpened shadows, or unholy power

-When striking multiple targets with different Elemental Properties (such as with an area of effect Spell), first resolve all targets that are neither Resistant nor Weak to the element by rolling two ten-sided die as normal.
-After you have determined how much damage each of them receive, keep the results of those first two and roll the third die.
+When striking multiple targets with different Elemental Properties, first resolve all targets that are neither Resistant nor Weak to the element by rolling two ten-sided die as normal.
+After you determine the damage for elementally neutral targets, roll a third die.
 Apply the highest two dice results against foes Weak to your chosen Element and the lowest two against Resistant foes.
 Extra dice rolled this way are affected by Boon and Bane normally.
 If you have to roll dice in two phases (as described in the previous paragraph), Boon or Bane triggered during the first phase (against elementally neutral targets) cannot/does not re-roll the die rolled during the second phase.

 > For example, Anezka is using the Elemental Blast Ability with Ice Element.
-The Zone she targets has one foe that is Weak to Ice along with two that are neutral towards Ice.
+The Zone she targets has one foe that is Weak to Ice and two that are neutral.
 She also has Boon 4.
-> First, to damage the two neutral opponents she rolls the normal two dice, getting a 9 and a 4.
+> To damage the two neutral opponents she rolls normally, getting a 9 and a 4.
 She re-rolls the 4 and gets a 1 (Boon backfires sometimes), so her final Result is 9 + 1 + her Mental Offense.
 > She now calculates damage for the Ice-weak target by rolling a third die, getting a 3.
 Since she used Boon to re-roll the 4 earlier, she cannot re-roll the 3.
 She still drops the lowest die, so for this foe her final result is 9 + 3 + her Mental Offense.
 >
-> Arbiters: I would advise you to use Immunity sparingly, make it intuitive when it happens, and pair it with Weaknesses.
-Obviously spirit composed entirely of flames wouldn't care about being burned, but if it's at all ambiguous cases I would advise using Resistance instead of Immunity.
+> Arbiters: Use Immunity sparingly, make it intuitive when it happens, and pair it with Weaknesses.
+A spirit composed entirely of flames wouldn't care about being burned, but if it's ambiguous I advise using Resistance instead of Immunity.

 #### Guardian Strike
-Abilities with this Keyword allow a character to convert their defense into offense.
+Abilities with this Keyword allow a character to base their damage on their Defense stats.
 If the Ability is an [Attack](#attack), the user may use Physical Defense - 10 in place of Physical Offense.
 If the Ability is a [Spell](#spell), the user may use Mental Defense - 10 in place of Mental Offense.

 #### Healing
 Abilities that restore HP.

 #### Status
-Abilities that afflict their target with a [Status Ailment](#status-ailment), effects that hinder foes.
-Status effects always have a Duration, and effects that would re-apply an Ailment already affecting the target extend its Duration by that much.
+Abilities that afflict their target with a [Status Ailment](#status-ailment).
+Status effects always have a Duration, and effects that would re-apply an Ailment the target already has extend that ailment's Duration.

 ### Action Requirement
 Whether the Ability is used with a Major, Minor, or Counter Action.
 See the [Time in Combat](#time-in-combat) section for details.

 ### Prerequisites
-If an Ability has a Prerequisite listed in its entry, you must fulfill the listed conditions before you are able to take that Ability.
-Usually this will be another Ability, representing related maneuvers building off of each other or more refined techniques.
-There are other things that could be prerequisites as well, such as [Skills](#skill-list).
+If an Ability has a Prerequisite listed, you must meet those conditions before you are able to learn that Ability.
+Usually this will be another Ability and represents related maneuvers that build on each other.
+There are other things that could be prerequisites, such as [Skills](#skill-list).

-If at any time you no longer fulfill the prerequisites for a given Ability, you can no longer use it.
+If time you no longer fulfill the prerequisites for an Ability you've learned, you can no longer use it.

 ### Range
 How far away you can be from your target(s).
-* None -  Targets you or your current Zone
+* None -  Targets you
 * Melee - Targets you or others in your current Zone
-* Short - Reaches up to 1 Zone
+* Short - Reach up to 1 Zone
-* Medium - Reaches up to 3 Zones
+* Medium - Reach up to 3 Zones
-* Long - Reaches up to 5 Zones
+* Long - Reach up to 5 Zones
-* Extreme - Reaches up to 8 Zones
+* Extreme - Reach up to 8 Zones

 An Ability may also have a Minimum Range; such Abilities cannot affect targets that close or closer.

 ### Targets
 Whether the Ability targets yourself, allies, enemies, or a Zone, and how many.
-(You count as your own ally for targeting purposes.)
+Any effect that targets allies can also target you.

 ### Trigger
 This is specific to [Counter Actions](#counters) and specifies what has to happen to be able to use the Ability.